-- state and federal legislative and regulatory actions or developments, including deregulation, re-regulation, changes in or application of laws or regulations applicable to other aspects of our business; - timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas; - changes in interest rates or rates of inflation; - weather variations and other natural phenomena; - the timing and extent of changes in the supply of natural gas; - the timing and extent of changes in natural gas basis differentials; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by rating agencies; - effectiveness of our risk management activities; - inability of various counterparties to meet their obligations to us; - the ability of Reliant Energy, Inc. (formerly Reliant Resources, Inc.) and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangements pursuant to which we are a guarantor; - the outcome of litigation brought by or against us; - our ability to control costs; - the investment performance of CenterPoint Energy, Inc.'s employee benefit plans;

-- our potential business strategies, including acquisitions or dispositions of assets or businesses, which cannot be assured to be completed or to have the anticipated benefits to us; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2005, which is incorporated herein by reference.
+- state and federal legislative and regulatory actions or developments, including deregulation, re-regulation, changes in or application of laws or regulations applicable to other aspects of our business; - timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas; - changes in interest rates or rates of inflation; - weather variations and other natural phenomena; - the timing and extent of changes in the supply of natural gas; - the timing and extent of changes in natural gas basis differentials; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by rating agencies; - effectiveness of our risk management activities; - inability of various counterparties to meet their obligations to us; - the ability of Reliant Energy, Inc. (formerly Reliant Resources, Inc.) and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangements pursuant to which we are a quarantor; - the outcome of litigation brought by or against us; - our ability to control costs; - the investment performance of CenterPoint Energy, Inc.'s employee benefit plans; - our potential business strategies, including acquisitions or dispositions of assets or businesses, which cannot be assured to be completed or to have the anticipated benefits to us; and other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2005, which is incorporated herein by reference and in "Risk Factors' in Item 1A of Part II of this Quarterly Report on Form 10-Q.